Northern Illinois Huskies football: Rod Carey era (2013–2018)

 Following a bitter end to the 2012 campaign, NIU looked to build their momentum in 2013.
 In front of two sellout crowds, the Huskies increased their NCAA record home win streak to 26 games.
 Following the conclusion of the regular season, NIU was poised to bust the BCS yet again.
 They sat 12–0 after cruising through their schedule, #14 in the BCS Standings, and were sitting above an AQ conference champion.
 Jordan Lynch became the first Huskie ever to be invited to the Heisman trophy ceremony in New York, finishing 3rd.
 Following their regular season, heartbreak happened for the Huskies.
 They lost both their conference championship, as well as their bowl game (Poinsettia Bowl) to finish the season 12–2, leaving Jordan Lynch with a career record of 24–4.

 Following the season, 3 Huskies had All-American honors.
 Jordan Lynch was a first team all purpose AP All American, Jimmie Ward was a first team Sports Illustrated (second team AP), and Tommylee Lewis was an honorable mention (AP).

 In 2014, the Huskies had another strong season despite the departure of Heisman finalist Jordan Lynch and NFL draft picks Jimmie Ward and Ken Bishop.
-NIU beat Big Ten program Northwestern in September and defeated Bowling Green 51-17 in the MAC Championship Game to win their 3rd MAC title in four seasons.
-They lost the Boca Raton Bowl to Conference USA Champion Marshall 52-23.
-The Huskies finished 11-3, their 5th consecutive season where they won at least 11 games and received votes in the AP Top 25 poll during the season.
+NIU beat Big Ten program Northwestern in September and defeated Bowling Green 51–17 in the MAC Championship Game to win their 3rd MAC title in four seasons.
+They lost the Boca Raton Bowl to Conference USA Champion Marshall 52–23.
+The Huskies finished 11–3, their 5th consecutive season where they won at least 11 games and received votes in the AP Top 25 poll during the season.

-In their 3rd game of 2015, the Huskies narrowly lost to defending National Champion and #1 ranked Ohio State 20-13 as 34.5 point underdogs, in a game that the Huskies didn't trail until halfway through the 3rd quarter.
+In their 3rd game of 2015, the Huskies narrowly lost to defending National Champion and #1 ranked Ohio State 20–13 as 34.5 point underdogs, in a game that the Huskies did not trail until halfway through the 3rd quarter.
 NIU rattled off six consecutive wins to start MAC play, including a road win against #20 ranked Toledo, and won the MAC West division title for the 6th consecutive season.
-NIU ended the season with losses to Bowling Green in the MAC title game (34-14) and Boise State in the Poinsettia Bowl (55-7) where NIU was outgained 654 to 33 yards.
+NIU ended the season with losses to Bowling Green in the MAC title game (34–14) and Boise State in the Poinsettia Bowl (55–7) where NIU was outgained 654 to 33 yards.
 Cornerback Shuwan Lurry was selected as a 1st team All-American by several outlets, after finishing the season with an FBS leading nine interceptions.